ruzica4/finding-frauds-while-tracking-imbalanced-data/README.md

 This project uses Lending_club_loan_data.csv data to predict whether a loan will be paid or charged-off.

 LendingClub is a peer-to-peer lending company, meaning that it allows individuals or businesses to lend money through online services that match them with borrowers.
-More information on the LendinClub can be found [here](https://en.wikipedia.org/wiki/LendingClub#Overview).
+More information on the LendingClub can be found [here](https://en.wikipedia.org/wiki/LendingClub#Overview).

 This repository contains the following files:
 * Data_cleaning.ipynb